parrt/msds692/notes/youtube.md

     return comments
 ```

+Note: You'll need to wrap the call to get comment threads, `youtube.commentThreads().list()` in try/except on `HttpError` since it throws an exception if comments are disabled on a movie.
+See solution in comments.py.

 Then the main program can just print out a list of comments for each video, putting a tab in front of the comments so it's easier to see which video they are associated with.

 ```python